 A Ghost Story for Christmas

-This was a series of TV films narrated by actor Christopher Lee, which originally ran from 1971 to 1978 and more were made from 2005 to 2013.
+This was a series of TV films featuring ghost stories, which originally ran from 1971 to 1978 and more were made from 2005 to 2013.
 Both Lost Hearts and The Ash Tree are showing this Christmas Eve.
-(I've read both stories but never seen the TV versions, so look forward to watching.
+(I've read both stories but never seen the TV versions, so look forward to watching.)

-Stories shown include A Warning to the Curious (similar to Oh Whistle, but in this case it's an old crown that's found), The Ash Tree (a family are possibly cursed due to their ancestors' dealing with a witch), A View from a Hill (a man finds a pair of unusual binoculars), Number 13 (there are some strange goings on in a hotel), Oh Whistle, and I'll Come to You and The Tracate Middoth ( an obscure library text appears to be haunted).
+Stories shown include A Warning to the Curious (similar to Oh Whistle, but in this case it's an old crown that's found), The Ash Tree (a family are possibly cursed due to their ancestor's dealing with a witch), A View from a Hill (a man finds a pair of unusual binoculars), Number 13 (there are some strange goings on in a hotel), Oh Whistle, and I'll Come to You and The Tractate Middoth (an obscure library text appears to be haunted).

 This Christmas Eve there is also a new BBC ghost story The Dead Room, written and directed by Mark Gatiss, another League of Gentlemen star.
 It stars Simon Callow as a veteran radio presenter who believes a recording studio is haunted.
 I remember reading a story based in a recording studio in The Haunted Book by Jeremy Dyson (co-creator of TLOG but I think this is different.
 It's on BBC4 (UK) at 10pm.